Koyonakamura2000/ct-moderncommercelandscape/README.md

 `style-pdf.css` Stylesheet for the PDF output page (i.e. the page that pops up after clicking "Generate Summary")\
 `index.js` Script for the website\
 `pdf.js` Script for the PDF output page

+## Next steps
+- Display list of partners that vendors work with to aid selection
+- Simplify data entry/revision with a backend API
+- Collect user information